hadley/recipes/recipes/muffins-scones/raisin-muffins-spicy.md

 For Spicy Raisin & Oat muffins - add 1/2 cup rolled oats in place of 1/2 cup flour.

 Mix is a wetter one than normal for muffins but if it looks too thin add some extra flour.
 It does not have to be a stiff mix to work well.
+Source: MMM Muffins, page 57